Tell HM Revenue and Customs (HMRC) as soon as possible if you have made money you need to pay tax on and have not told them about it.

 You do not need to tell HMRC about income you have already paid tax on, for example wages.
 But if you do not think enough tax has been taken on your employment or workplace pension, you should tell HMRC.

-You should tell HMRC if you earned other taxable income and have not declared it in a Self Assessment tax return.
+You should tell HMRC if you earned other taxable income (external link) and have not declared it in a Self Assessment (external link) tax return.
 This could include income from:

-capital gains, for example from selling property, valuable items or shares
+- capital gains (external link), for example from selling property, valuable items or shares

-working for yourself, including if you buy or sell items regularly, for example at car boot sales or on the internet (you will also need to register as self-employed)
+- working for yourself (external link), including if you buy or sell items regularly, for example at car boot sales or on the Internet (you will also need to register as self-employed)

 Declare the Income on a Tax Return

-If you are already registered for Self Assessment but have not declared all your income, you can make a change to your return.
+If you are already registered for Self Assessment but have not declared all your income, you can make a change to your return (external link).

 If you do not usually send a tax return, you can register for Self Assessment to declare any income you have not paid tax on from the last 4 years.
 You’ll need to fill in a separate tax return for each year.

-You will get a letter telling you what to do next after you’ve registered.
+You will get a letter telling you what to do next (external link) after you have registered.

 Other Taxes